windycom/API/README.md

-# Windy API
+# Windy API v3.0

 ![](assets/intro.gif)

 ## Getting started
 Windy API enables you to create your own Windy Apps with minimum effort.
-You do not need any server, and you can have your Windy App up and running in less than 5 minutes.
+You do not need any server, and you can have your Windy App up & running in less than 5 minutes.

 Once you are logged in API console at [https://api.windy.com](https://api.windy.com), you can create one or more Windy Apps by adding JS, CSS or HTML code to client codes of Windy.